About this website

 I started this website because I felt it was a great time to do it.
 After almost ten years of Conservatives in Ottawa, we now have a brand new government in power.
 This is a big change, and on the campaign trail big changes were promised.
 Everyone pays close attention before voting day, but what about what happens after that?
 What about the next weeks, months, years?

-That’s the whole point of this website.
+That's the whole point of this website.
 It has no political affiliation whatsoever.
-It’s just a platform for people to exchange ideas, and for the public at large to see what has been achieved by the government.
+It doesn't generate money in any way.
+It's just a platform for people to exchange ideas, and for the public at large to see what has been achieved by the government.

 Of course comments posted by people can be political and everyone is free to agree or disagree with a promise - it's a free and open platform, and is open to everyone.
 However, the status of a particular promise is solely based on evidence - news articles, official government documents, or anything that everyone will agree is concrete evidence of what's being done.

 I like to start with the thermometer analogy.
 We Canadians should all be pretty familiar with it.
 Whether it shows -30 or +35, a thermometer does just that: show the temperature.
 We can complain about it, be happy about it, or joke about it - but the thermometer doesn't care.
 The temperature is what it is - period.

 Yet the analogy stops here - the temperature cannot be changed, but what our government accomplishes actually depends on us.
 If we truly care about what was said and committed to during the great election campaign we went through, then it's our job as citizens to track the progress of our own government.
 Politicians are accountable - but so are we.